DataDog/integrations-extras/squadcast/README.md

 ## Overview

-Use the Datadog-Squadcast integration to send Datadog alerts/incidents to Squadcast and seamlessly take actions on them within Squadcast.
+Use the Datadog-Squadcast integration to send Datadog alerts or incidents to Squadcast and seamlessly take actions on them within Squadcast.

 Connect Squadcast to Datadog in order to:
 - Trigger, route and resolve alerts/incidents from Datadog